 If they were, nature would have provided one.
 Although they are not mandatory, they make beekeeping a little easier for the beekeeper.
 The debate on their necessity will never be settled because it’s based on preference.
 Some colonies do very well without them, filling supers with only honey, leaving the comb unblemished.

-Other colonies put more energy into brood production than honey storage.
-Some beekeepers have noticed that captured swarms fall in this category.
+Other colonies put more work and energy into brood production than honey storage.
+Some beekeepers find that captured swarms fall in this category.
 For those, a queen excluder is a handy tool.
 Storing supers that once contained brood can be complicated because it attracts wax moths.

 The decision to use an excluder is simply up to you.

 Do queen excluders reduce honey production?

 It depends on who you ask.
 Those who don’t use it are convinced that it would be detrimental to honey production.
 As far as science goes, that isn’t the case.

 There’s a study that shows the opposite is true when working with African bees.
 Bees are very adaptable, and I don’t think we give them enough credit.

 A queen excluder is an unnatural implement, but so are modern beehives.
 The bees adapted to those, so there’s no reason why they can’t adapt to a queen excluder and continue to be as productive as they ever were.

 Do queen excluders encourage swarming?

 Swarming is a natural behavior for bees, and we are still trying to understand it.
 Several factors contribute to swarming.
 One significant factor is the spread of pheromones in the hive.
 The queen excluder doesn’t interfere with that.
 Even though it could contribute to the sensation of overcrowding,